EU approves deals to boost trade with Latin America

 "This is our bet," Colombia's ambassador to the European Union, Rodrigo Rivera, told Reuters.
 "It's been a difficult debate at home, but we believe free trade is the way forward."

-Peru and Colombia, whose trade ties with the European Union were worth 21 billion euros (16.7 billion pounds) in 2011, currently benefit from an arrangement under which the EU imposes low or zero tariffs on imports, but that is due to expire in 2013.
+Peru and Colombia, whose trade ties with the European Union were worth 21 billion euros ($27 billion) in 2011, currently benefit from an arrangement under which the EU imposes low or zero tariffs on imports, but that is due to expire in 2013.

 The European Commission, which negotiates trade deals for the EU's 27 member states, sees EU exporters to Colombia and Peru saving at least 250 million euros in duties a year within a decade.
 This agreement could boost Colombia's economic output by 1.3 percent and Peruvian output by 0.7 percent in the long term.